simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-09-how-chatgpt-helped-me-write-a-snake-game-in-angular-and-how-i-optimized-it-for-performance.md

 date:   2023-01-08
 published: true
 comments: true
-categories: Angular, CHATGPT
+categories: [Angular, ChatGPT, Change Detection]
 cover: assets/chatgpt-snake-game.jpg
-description: "This article shows we can use CHATGPT to help use code and in this case write a snake game in Angular"
+description: "This article shows we can use CHATGPT to help use code and in this case write a snake game in Angular."

 ---